ekumachidi/ekumachidi.github.io/_posts/2016-05-16-Self-Development-the-easy-way.markdown

 You need to create low-stakes island in high-stake seas.

-P.S: Based on lessons learned from [Eduardo Briceño](https://medium.com/@ebriceno).
-We can talk about creating low-stakes island in high-stake seas based on reactions to this.
+P.S: I can writte about creating low-stakes island in high-stake seas if this get a lot reactions or interests.